datacarpentry/image-processing/_episodes/06-blurring.md

 of the same dimensions as the rectangular group of pixels in the image, that moves along with the pixel being worked on by the filter.
-The width and height of the kernel must be an odd number, so that the pixel being worked on is always in its center.
+The width and height of the kernel must be an odd number, so that the pixel being worked on is always in its centre.
 In the example shown above, the kernel is square, with a dimension of seven pixels.

 To apply the kernel to the current pixel, an average of the the colour values of the pixels surrounding it is calculated, weighted by the values in the kernel.
-In a Gaussian blur, the pixels nearest the center of the kernel are given more weight than those far away from the center.
+In a Gaussian blur, the pixels nearest the centre of the kernel are given more weight than those far away from the centre.
 This averaging is done on a channel-by-channel basis, and the average channel values become the new value for the pixel in the filtered image.